 Girl Scouts – The Girl Scout mission is building girls of courage, confidence, and character who make the world a better place.
 For more information on the Girl Scout program in Eastern Washington and Northern Idaho visit Girl Scouts of Eastern Washington and North Idaho website.

-Habitat for Humanities – The mission of Palouse Habitat for Humanity is to serve our neighbors in need by helping to eliminate poverty housing on the Palouse and worldwide.
+Habitat for Humanity – The mission of Palouse Habitat for Humanity is to serve our neighbors in need by helping to eliminate poverty housing on the Palouse and worldwide.
 The vision Habitat for Humanity International is a world where everyone has a decent place to live.
 Its mission is to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.
 For more information visit Habitat for Humanities of the Palouse’s website.

 Idaho Food Bank – An independent, donor-supported, nonprofit organization founded in 1984, and is the largest distributor of free food assistance in Idaho.
 From warehouses in Boise, Lewiston and Pocatello, the Foodbank has distributed more than 135 million pounds of food to Idaho families through a network of more than 230 community-based partners.
 These include rescue missions, church pantries, emergency shelters and community kitchens.
 The Foodbank also operates direct-service programs that promote healthy families and communities through good nutrition.
 For more information visit Idaho Food Bank’s website.